awsdocs/amazon-kendra-developer-guide/doc_source/API_QuerySuggestionsBlockListSummary.md

 Required: No

  ** UpdatedAt **   <a name="Kendra-Type-QuerySuggestionsBlockListSummary-UpdatedAt"></a>
-The date\-time the block list was last updated\.
+The Unix timestamp when the block list was last updated\.
 Type: Timestamp
 Required: No